ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript ES2026: Temporal API, Decorators and New Methods -A Complete Guide - <a href="https://medium.com/@manisuec/javascript-es2026-temporal-api-decorators-and-new-methods-a-complete-guide-1f21553a0756?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manish Prasad`**

+<blockquote>ECMAScript 2026 (ES2026) represents one of the most significant updates to JavaScript in years.
+After nearly a decade of development…
+Continue reading on Medium »</blockquote>

+<h3>2.
 7 Node.js Security Vulnerabilities That Every Express Application Is Probably Vulnerable To - <a href="https://javascript.plainenglish.io/7-node-js-security-vulnerabilities-that-every-express-application-is-probably-vulnerable-to-9d6250be15eb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>I audited twenty Express apps — these vulnerabilities appeared in almost every single one of them.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 I Built the Same App Twice to Race a Rust Bundler — Here’s the Twist I Didn’t See Coming - <a href="https://medium.com/@rohanayush05/i-built-the-same-app-twice-to-race-a-rust-bundler-heres-the-twist-i-didn-t-see-coming-6bd742770294?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rohan Ayush`**

 <blockquote>What I thought was a build-speed experiment turned into a lesson about who “fast” is actually for.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 JavaScript Temporal API — Dates and Times Are Finally Fixed - <a href="https://medium.com/@aniket_singh/javascript-temporal-api-dates-and-times-are-finally-fixed-4782ed740e8c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aniket Singh`**

 <blockquote>The most exciting JavaScript feature in years — no more Moment.js, no more Date bugs
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 8 JavaScript Security Vulnerabilities Every Developer Must Know and Fix Right Now - <a href="https://javascript.plainenglish.io/8-javascript-security-vulnerabilities-every-developer-must-know-and-fix-right-now-10bb30729669?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>XSS, CSRF, prototype pollution, injection — real vulnerabilities with real prevention code for every single one.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 The Silent Forgery Threat: Why Missing Webhook Signature Validation Can Completely Liquidate Your… - <a href="https://medium.com/@xanhido/the-silent-forgery-threat-why-missing-webhook-signature-validation-can-completely-liquidate-your-a321192b06ed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Zero to Launch: Web Architecture`**

 <blockquote>Zero to Launch: Custom Backend Security
 Continue reading on Medium »</blockquote>

-<h3>6.
-The Growing Demand for Full Stack Developers: Everything You Need to Know in 2026 - <a href="https://medium.com/@gawadepratik21/the-growing-demand-for-full-stack-developers-everything-you-need-to-know-in-2026-8e1883597523?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pratik Gawade`**

-<blockquote>Full stack development isn’t optional anymore — it’s the baseline.
-A strong mix of frontend, backend, and deployment skills backed by the…
-Continue reading on Medium »</blockquote>

-<h3>7.
-8 JavaScript Features That Made My Web App Beat Native Apps in User Satisfaction Scores - <a href="https://javascript.plainenglish.io/8-javascript-features-that-made-my-web-app-beat-native-apps-in-user-satisfaction-scores-64dda4fd6691?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>Users preferred the web version — the specific capabilities that closed every gap users used to complain about.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>